dotnet/WatsonTcp/README.md

 ## Examples

-The following example shows a simple client and server example using WatsonTcp without SSL.
+The following examples show a simple client and server example using WatsonTcp without SSL.

 ### Server
 ```